pythonnoob9903/MA-project/documentation.md

 # Documentation
+# Week 16.12-22.12
+1. trying different kinds of taking off methods did not work
+2. programming new ideas to take off
+3. writing parts of the introduction
 # Week 9.12-15.12
 1. writing MavProxy and parts of dronekit
 2. trying different ideas for the vehicle.simple_takeoff--> did not work